Grigor Parlichev: Life

 Grigor Parlichev was born on 18 January 1830 in Ohrid, Ottoman Empire (present-day North Macedonia), the fourth child of Maria Gyokova and Stavre Parlichev, a craftsman.
 He was six months old when his father died.
 His paternal grandfather, a farmer, took over the care of the family.
 He was taught to read Greek by his grandfather.
 Parlichev studied in a Greek school in Ohrid.
-He was taught by Dimitar Miladinov, a Bulgarian National Revival activist.
+He was taught by Dimitar Miladinov.
+In the 1830s, he learned from Orthodox liturgical texts in Ohrid.

 In 1839 or 1840, his grandfather died.
 His family lived in poverty.
 Parlichev's mother worked as a house servant, while he also contributed to the living of his family by selling goods at the market and copying Greek handwritings.
 In 1848–1849, he was a teacher in a Greek school in Tirana, probably in Greek.
 There, he experienced homesickness.
 He went to Athens to study medicine in 1849 but lacking money to pay for his studies, he returned to Ohrid the following year.
 In the 1850s, he worked as a teacher in Dolna Belica, Bitola, Prilep and Ohrid.
 In this period, he was seen as a "Grecoman" by his contemporaries.
+His enthusiasm for Greek literature (especially Homer) caused him to be more prone to Greek nationalism than his fellow citizens, who were not interested in literature.
 In 1858 Parlichev returned to Athens to study medicine in the second year, but later transferred to the Faculty of Linguistics.
 Adopting the Hellenized form of his name, Grigorios Stavridis, in 1860 he took part in the annual poetry competition in Athens, winning first prize for his poem "O Armatolos" (Ο Αρματωλός), written in Greek.
 Acclaimed as "second Homer" and given a bursary to study abroad, he gave part of it to a poor student and spent the rest of it.
-Fellow contestant Theodoros Orphanidis accused him of being a Bulgarian and associated him with Bulgarian propaganda.
-In 1862, he wrote another poem titled "Skenderbeg" (Σκενδέρμπεης) in Greek, with which he participated in the poetry competition, but it did not win an award.
-After the death of his teacher Dimitar Miladinov in the same year, he returned to Ohrid.
+He recognized "Hellas as his homeland he worked and laboured for, and stated that his only desire was to contribute to the great cause of the Greek palingenesis".
+Fellow contestant Theodoros Orphanidis, who did not accept the result, accused him of being a Bulgarian and associated him with Bulgarian propaganda, citing his signature as "G. Stavridis, Bulgarian Philhellene" in a copy of his work as proof.
+In response to the accusation, he said for the newspaper Light that he "had feelings and a heart incomparably more Hellenic than Orfanidis".
+He declared multiple times that he had a "Hellenic heart".
+Despite this, per philologist Małgorzata Borowska, he did not have a warm reception in Athenian society.
+In 1862, he wrote another poem titled "Skenderbeg" (Σκενδέρμπεης) in Greek, with which he participated in the poetry competition, but the jury did not award it, although it impressed them.
+Parlichev also wrote orations and poems for children in his Ohrid dialect, often in the Greek alphabet.
+After the death of his teacher Dimitar Miladinov in 1862, he returned to Ohrid.